-Handling & Treatment Facilities ☐ All handling facilities such as veterinary facilities and loading ramps must ☐ Yes have non-slip flooring and must be constructed of materials which are easily E32 cleaned. /3 ☐ No ☐ Internal walls of hospital boxes must be smooth and impervious to water and □ N/A must be made of materials that are easily cleaned.
-Alleyways and Gates Alleyways and gates must be designed and operated so as not to impede the movement of cattle. ☐ Yes Alleyways and gates must be free from protrusions or other hazards which E33 have the potential to injure the animals. /3 ☐ No When operating gates and catches, effort must have been made to reduce N/A excessive noise which may cause distress to the animals, and if necessary, noise reduction mechanisms have been fitted to gates. ☐ Gates must open and swing smoothly, and close securely.
-Squeeze Chutes Hydraulic or manual restraining (squeeze) chutes must be properly adjusted for the size of the cattle.
-Regular cleaning and maintenance of all working parts is imperative to ☐ Yes proper working of the system and safety of the cattle and handlers.
-E34 /3 No ☐ Hydraulic restraint systems must have their pressure relief valves adjusted to □ N/A avoid excessive pressure applied to cattle during restraint: The pressure level setting of the squeeze chutes must be set so that it automatically stops squeezing before the animals show any signs of distress such as bellowing. straining, or difficulty breathing.
-Loading Areas ☐ Loading facilities must provide a ramp of no more than 20% incline. ☐ Loading ramps and tail boards must be fitted with fences or rails to prevent the cattle from slipping and falling off.
-Ramps may be of concrete or earth and, where concrete, are fitted with appropriately designed and spaced foot cleats/ battens, stair-steps, or other ☐ Yes flooring surface that prevents slipping.
-E35 No /3 A loading bay and/or ramp must have been provided, and must be well lit to enable animals to walk straight into or out of the vehicle on a level or slight N/A vehicles, moving equipment, and people walking by.
+E32 All handling facilities such as veterinary facilities and loading ramps must have non-slip flooring and must be constructed of materials which are easily cleaned.
+Internal walls of hospital boxes must be smooth and impervious to water and must be made of materials that are easily cleaned. ☐ Yes ☐ No ☐ N/A /3 E33 Alleyways and Gates Alleyways and gates must be designed and operated so as not to impede the movement of cattle.
+Alleyways and gates must be free from protrusions or other hazards which have the potential to injure the animals.
+When operating gates and catches, effort must have been made to reduce excessive noise which may cause distress to the animals, and if necessary, noise reduction mechanisms have been fitted to gates.
+Gates must open and swing smoothly, and close securely. ☐ Yes ☐ No ☐ N/A /3 E34 Squeeze Chutes ☐ Hydraulic or manual restraining (squeeze) chutes must be properly adjusted for the size of the cattle. ☐ Regular cleaning and maintenance of all working parts is imperative to proper working of the system and safety of the cattle and handlers. ☐ Hydraulic restraint systems must have their pressure relief valves adjusted to avoid excessive pressure applied to cattle during restraint: The pressure level setting of the squeeze chutes must be set so that it automatically stops squeezing before the animals show any signs of distress such as bellowing, straining, or difficulty breathing. ☐ Yes ☐ No ☐ N/A /3 E35 Loading Areas □ Loading facilities must provide a ramp of no more than 20% incline. □ Loading ramps and tail boards must be fitted with fences or rails to prevent the cattle from slipping and falling off. □ Ramps may be of concrete or earth and, where concrete, are fitted with appropriately designed and spaced foot cleats/ battens, stair-steps, or other flooring surface that prevents slipping. □ A loading bay and/or ramp must have been provided, and must be well lit to enable animals to walk straight into or out of the vehicle on a level or slight gradient.
 Note: It is generally recommended that solid sides are used in races, chutes, crowding pens, and loading ramps to avoid distraction and balking in cattle.
-Solid sides provide the greatest advantages where there are many distractions, such as gradient.
+Solid sides provide the greatest advantages where there are many distractions, such as vehicles, moving equipment, and people walking by. ☐ Yes ☐ No ☐ N/A /3